lucawen/PythonLeds/README.md

-Who to use
+How to use
 ==========

 The codes of the arduino and python is available, so you simply apply the circuit assembly and ready.
-You can make any changes!
+You can change it!

 Circuit:

-In the following tests were used:
+In test, we used:

 1x Arduino UNO